![]() |

 Hong Kong to Shanghai

-Incredibly, from the opening of Hong Kong's new high-speed rail link on 23 September 2018, it's possible to travel between Hong Kong & Shanghai in a single day.
-It's more expensive than the sleeper, but you get to travel across China on one of it's impressive new high-speed railways while you admire the scenery, catch up on your reading and enjoy a beer or two in the bar car.
+Since the opening of Hong Kong's new high-speed rail link on 23 September 2018, it's been possible to travel between Hong Kong & Shanghai in a single day.
+You get to travel across China on one of its impressive new high-speed railways while you admire the scenery, catch up on your reading and enjoy a beer or two in the bar car.
+And from 15 June 2024 there's a high-speed sleeper train too, on Friday, Saturday, Sunday & Monday nights.

 Luggage allowance